-Growth mindset also helps people to remain optimistic and fly in the face of challenges and drives engagement.
-As your mindset evolves, so too will you want to seek out others with a similar mindset, creating a positive feedback loop that strengthens and accelerates organisations looking to create positive change.
+A growth mindset also helps people to remain optimistic and fly in the face of challenges and drives engagement.
+As your mindset evolves, so too will you want to seek out others with a similar mindset, creating a positive feedback loop that strengthens and accelerates organizations looking to create positive change.

 There is no shortage of resources online approaching Growth Mindset as an academic or scientific concept.
 Particularly as applied to early childhood education.
 But is it just for kids?
 Or does it equally apply to our adult lives?

 Through our experience of working with corporate partners and training, we’ve learned that a growth mindset plays a key role in overcoming the challenges facing changemakers, setting the stage for individuals and teams to feel they have permission to take risks in an environment of open communication that fosters mutual learning.
 Indeed, failure forms an important milestone on the path to learning, whilst reducing the stigma associated with failure.

 Think you have failed a few times?
 Try failing for three years straight.
 Publicly.
 And (incredibly) expensively.

 “How not to land a rocket booster” from SpaceX.
 Check out three years of... well, how not to land a rocket booster.
 As one comment under the video suggests, this must surely be the most expensive video ever shared on YouTube.

 This is not an embarrassing instance of leaked footage.
 They shared their footage loud and proud.
 A shining example of a growth mindset.